ipsingh06/seedsync/README.md

       In this example that would be [http://192.168.100.17:8800](http://192.168.100.17:8800)

    3. Verify that SeedSync dashboard loads.

 5. Go to the Settings page and fill out the required information.
+   Under the Local Directory setting, enter `/downloads`.

-   **While password-based login is supported, key-based authentication is highly recommended!**
+6. **While password-based login is supported, key-based authentication is highly recommended!**
    See the [Key-Based Authentication Setup](#key-auth) section for details.